Kara0410/SiameseNetwork/README.md

 ## Acknowledgments

 This work is based on the study "Practical Work in AI" by Boran Cihan Polat.
-For a deeper dive into the methodology, results, and theoretical underpinnings, please read teh provided pdf-file.
+For a deeper dive into the methodology, results, and theoretical underpinnings, please read the provided pdf-file.